 Do you want the versatility of changing your windscreen or you just want to install it and forget about it?
-One of the interesting part of riding a bike is the fresh we get exposed to.
+One of the interesting parts of riding a bike is the fresh we get exposed to.
 But that is enjoyable when riding on moderate speeds, not on highways.
-In such occasions, you would, therefore, wish for a no-shield bike.
-With a quick-release screen you should hit the road.
+On such occasions, you would, therefore, wish for a no-shield bike.
+With a quick-release screen, you should hit the road.

 A fixed bike screen is always there.
 You may have to unmount it from scratch.
 If such inconvenience is too much for you then opt for a quick release.

 What features should you look for when purchasing motorcycle windshields for 1800 Goldwing?

 Compatibility basically refers to the size of your windscreen.
 Many high-end bikes come with stock windshields these days.
 While they look pretty cool and amazing, not all can fit your riding style or your height.
 Experts recommend the height that is below your eye level and the stock items seldom follow that.

-Either way, stock screens do get damaged you may, therefore, need an aftermarket replacements that are affordable than the stock one, and even more high-performing and durable than the stock screens.
+Either way, stock screens do get damaged you may, therefore, need an aftermarket replacement that are affordable than the stock one, and even more high-performing and durable than the stock screens.
 In either case, you should always ensure that compatibility comes first.
 Check the dimensions and choose accordingly.

 Some brands include a fitness guide that will help you choose the right size.
 All you need is to enter the year, make and model of your bike to get the right recommendation.